 Sales Tax Deferral for Bars and Restaurants: IDOR's informational bulletin.

 Paycheck Protection Program Fact Sheet (PPP): The PPP authorizes up to $349 billion in forgivable loans to small businesses to pay their employees during the COVID-19 crisis.
-Access the PPP Loan Application Form, which is due June 30th.
+Access the PPP Loan Application Form, which re-opened to application on July 6, 2020.
 Qualifying businesses and private non-profits must have fewer than 500 employees.
 Can also apply to independent contractors.
-Money is still available, applications are being accepted.
+Applications are due August 8, 2020.

 The PPP is based on historical average wages over the most recent 12 months or calendar year of 2019.
 Up to 10 million, average monthly payroll determines eligibility.
 75 percent or more of the loan funds must be proven to be used on payroll expenses (including non-cast benefits), and the average employee head count must be maintained for the loans to qualify for forgiveness.
 Must be through an SBA approved lender.
 No collateral or personal guarantee required.